 A. No, all residents will not pay the same rate.
-We have a variety of apartments or studios with different base rates billed monthly.
+We have one and two bedroom apartments with different base rates billed monthly.
 The base rate covers Independent Living which includes 3 meals per day, utilities, weekly cleaning of the unit, and laundry of flat linens.
 Also included in this rate is the use of three lovely commons areas, a private dining room, spa, and safe room.
 Participation in a variety of social activities, exercises, and medication management are all part of the base rate.
 Personal care services and medication administration has an additional fee.
-The rate is determined by the Resident Assessment which is administered by an RN and ca be adjusted as the resident’s needs change.
+The rate is determined by the Resident Assessment which is administered by an RN and can be adjusted as the resident’s needs change.
 For more information on pricing, contact Parkview Pointe Senior Living at (580) 921-7375 (PARK).

 Q. Who pays the fee for residing at Parkview Pointe?